Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/1-Tempering.md

 ![image](https://user-images.githubusercontent.com/26418143/162575241-b21c12f0-6c18-471f-b919-4bcdf9cfb0a1.png)

+## Known issues

+When a item changes condition, either via tempering or via degredation, any groups that that item was assigned to no longer functions.

+SkyUI uses SKSE to find the specific item (via CRC) to equip. changes to a weapon, either name or temper causes the CRC to change and prevents groups from functioning.
+There is nothing we can do to prevent the CRC from changing.

 ## Temper Tiers

 Temper tiers is based on the % health of your item, when compared to a newly crafted weapon at 100% health.
 Unless you are willing to utilize spell research to craft fortify Smithing potions, and have specific smithing gear enchanted with fortify smithing, and are at 100 Smithing skill - you should not expect masterwork or legendary temper tiers .

+{: .important}
+> Due to bugs - temper tiers in the current versions are disabled.
+They will be returning in 1.2

 Low%|High%|Label| Damage/protection of item
 |--|--|--|--|